nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_10_line_callDoneByAgent.md

 # Hourly Distribution of Calls Made by Agents

-*Hourly Distribution of Calls Made by Agents* for queues selected in the working hours set.
+*Hourly Distribution of Calls Made by Agents* for selected queues, during working hours.

 The line graph shows the total number of calls made by agents selected during working hours.